Blog : modern house

 The side of the house that looks out over the public walk gets plenty of fresh air and natural daylight.
 But it’s also facing west, which means the afternoon sun is much harsher and brighter.

-To solve this problem, the design team puts in a perforated metal façade that doubles as an outer shell that helps keep the house cool during daylight hours.
-The outer shell crafted of steel is painted white to harmonize in color and texture with the nearby boundary fence.
+To solve this problem, the design team puts in a perforated metal façade that doubles as an outer shell keeping the house cool during the daytime.
+The external envelope crafted of steel is painted white to harmonize in color and texture with the nearby boundary fence.
 It’s a simple yet effective way to overcome a challenge on site.

 Modern Home

-By design, this modern home is well ventilated thanks to open concept floor plans both in front and at the rear of the building.
+By design, the home is well-lighted and well-ventilated thanks to open-concept floor plans both in front and at the rear of the building.
 There’s nothing to block the winds from the north or the south.
-Wood stairs with no risers not only allow fresh air to enter and circulate in the interior.

-They also illuminate the stairwell and nearby areas with natural daylight.
-The structure is a hybrid of steel beams and joists supported by concrete piles and arranged in an orderly way like traditional Thai architecture in former times.
+The structure is a hybrid of steel beams and joists supported by concrete piles and arranged in an orderly way like traditional Thai architecture in times past.
+Plus, solid hardwood flooring looks very nice and makes the interior cooler in the summer.

 To create warm, beautiful environments, the house floor is made of hardwood on all three levels.
 As a natural building material, wood evokes positive responses.
-Plus, it has a substantial impact on the wellbeing of humans in ways that tiles and concrete floors cannot.
+It also has a substantial impact on the wellbeing of humans in ways that tiles and concrete floors cannot.

-Meantime, pieces of furniture from the old house are given a new lease on life.
+Meantime, pieces of furniture from the old family home are given a new lease on life.
 They are adapted for use in a different purpose and given a fresh coat of paint that proves a perfect complement to white home decorating ideas.

-Showing great attention to detail, the design team ensures the house plan is right for the elderly mother who lives here.
-To make it easy for her to walk up a flight of stairs, each riser is reduced to just 15 cm (from the average 17 to 18 cm).
+Showing attention to detail, the design team ensures the house plan is right for the elderly mother who lives here.
+To make it easy for her to walk up a flight of stairs, each riser is reduced to just 15 cm from the average 17 to 18 cm.

 As a precaution against slip and fall accidents, each stair tread is made deeper than average, thanks to angled risers that provide extra space.

 The house fence is made of air bricks painted white.
 They have holes in them to create an air flow between the property and the public walkway on the other side.
 The masonry wall has no see-through gaps in it, which offers privacy and protection from unwanted prying eyes.

-It’s an oasis of calm on the outskirts of the city, thanks to additional green spaces along the fence line adorned with shrubs that thrive in the understory of tall trees.
+Taken as a whole, it’s an oasis of calm on the outskirts of the city thanks to additional green spaces along the fence line adorned with shrubbery that thrives in the understory of tall trees.

 The farthest end leads to a vegetable garden where Mom spends most of her free time preparing the soil, planting a crop, and nurturing the plants.
 Backyard vegetable gardening is an ingenious way to live a salubrious life.
 It not only puts fresh food on the table, but also speaks volumes for their determination to preserve the Thai way of life in this modern home.